Table of Contents

 • Setup service:

-• Technical coordination and meter reading verification
+• Technical coordination and Metering data validation

 • Administrative setup